Set up a global OAuth client

 Click OAuth Client Globalization in the left navbar, then complete the request form.
 Ensure the subdomain includes the prefix "d3v-".

 If the request is approved, Zendesk converts your local OAuth client to a global OAuth client.

 If your request is rejected, you can still implement OAuth in your integration using a local OAuth client.
 Before your customers can connect your service to their Zendesk Support instance, they will need to each create a local OAuth client and provide information about the OAuth client.

 Frequently asked questions

 Why do you need my subdomain even with a global client?

 Unlike services like Twitter or Facebook that behave as global authentication systems, Zendesk maintains separate logins for each Zendesk account or subdomain.
-When a customer signs in, they're signing into a specific Zendesk subdomain.
-That carries over to OAuth.
+When a customer signs in, they're signing into a specific Zendesk subdomain which carries over to OAuth.
 When a Zendesk account owner uses OAuth to authorize your service, they're authorizing the service for their subdomain.
-So we need to know the subdomain.
+So we need to know your subdomain.

 Why can't I edit my global client?